kendoriddy/math-magicians/README.md

 "Math-Magician" is a web app for all lovers of mathematics.
 It is a Single Page Application (SPA) that allows users to make simple calculations and read a random math-related quote.

-Our goal here is to Build a single page web application for mathematics weebs using the React library
+The goal here is to Build a single page web application for mathematics weebs using the React library

 ![](./src/assets/images/math1.png)
 ![](./src/assets/images/math2.png)